swathidhamo/TravelDiary/README.md

 For ascessing the database http://localhost/phpmyadmin for ascessing the homepage where the credentials have to be entered to login in or create a new user http://localhost/forum/connect.php

 #### About the files:
--http://localhost/forum/connect.php is the login page -http://localhost/forum/register.php is the registration page #gitcode.php is the entry page page #comments.php is the comments and voting page for an entry --uploades.php is the page to upload the pictures
+- http://localhost/forum/connect.php is the login page
+- http://localhost/forum/register.php is the registration page #gitcode.php is the entry page page #comments.php is the comments and voting page for an entry --uploades.php is the page to upload the pictures
--checkdata.php is the page for the registration username check -display.php is the page for the ajax request for the entry display -data.php is the page to create a marker using AJAX, it sends data to result.json -search.php  is the page for auto completing a username and finding the associated journals using  AJAX, it sends result to search.json
+- checkdata.php is the page for the registration username check
+- display.php is the page for the ajax request for the entry display
+- data.php is the page to create a marker using AJAX, it sends data to result.json
+- search.php  is the page for auto completing a username and finding the associated journals using  AJAX, it sends result to search.json
--logout.php is the logout page
+- logout.php is the logout page

 #### Installation steps
 ##### Step 1 - Create the MYSQL database